 5.2 Public Mail List and Public Web Site

 The Forum Chair shall appoint a List Manager who shall maintain a Public Mail List.
-Members and Interested Parties may post to the Public Mail List in compliance with these Bylaws.
+All Members may post messages to the Public Mail List in compliance with these Bylaws.
 Anyone else is allowed to subscribe to and receive messages posted to the Public Mail List, which may be crawled and indexed by Internet search engines.

-The Forum Chair shall appoint a Webmaster.
-The Webmaster shall post instructions on the Public Web Site for subscribing to the Public Mail List.
+The Forum Chair shall appoint a webmaster.
+The webmaster shall post instructions on the Public Web Site for subscribing to the Public Mail List.

 The following materials shall be posted to the Forum Public Mail List or Public Web Site: